InWonYeu/interphon/docs/source/option_tags.rst

     OPTION_DOS = stack  # A plot option of DOS
     NDOS = 1000  # The number of DOS points
     ELIMIT = -1 8  # Energy (THz) limitation of DOS and Band plot
-    ATOM_DOS = 6, 5, 4  # The Index of atoms to be projected in DOS plot.
+    ATOM_DOS = 6, 5 4  # The Index of atoms to be projected in DOS plot.
 Among the selected atoms as interface, the atom in 6th, 5th, and 4th lines is located in the topmost layer (1st layer), 2nd layer, and 3rd layer, respectively
-    COLOR_DOS = black  # The color of total DOS line LEGEND_DOS = 1st layer, 2nd layer, 3rd layer  # Legends for the projected atoms in DOS
+    COLOR_DOS = black  # The color of total DOS line LEGEND_DOS = 1st layer, 2nd + 3rd layer  # Legends for the projected atoms in DOS

     OPTION_band = projection  # A plot option of band
     ATOM_BAND = 6  # The Index of atoms to be projected in band plot